IF THEY DON’T WANT US IN RUSSIA, WE’LL GO TO VIETNAM!

 The Associated Press confirmed the Opening day in Vietnam as October 9, 1965.
 Merrick detailed the preparations on October 20 in the HERALD TRIBUNE: “The trouble always started at dusk.
 They wanted us off the roads then.
 We would line up six Army convoy trucks, which are absolutely flat, to form the stage and then we would build our ramp around them and use a kind of framework overhead for a proscenium.”

-The tour played Vietnam for eleven shows, and Okinawa and Korea followed.
+The tour played Vietnam for eleven shows.
+Under the headline "Protection in the Wings" a photo shows a rifle-carrying military police officer standing just off stage in full view of the cast and audience.
+Okinawa and Korea followed.
 The UNITED STATES FORCES/ KOREA news release reported the tour under the headline: “Curtain Rings Down on Hello, Dolly!”
 After the fifth performance, Miss Martin offered: “We, the cast of DOLLY!, are not only saying goodbye to Korea tonight but goodbye to each other as well.
 After more than twenty-two weeks on the road, most of the cast is returning to the U.S. while the principals will open DOLLY! in London.

 We have shared many ups and downs in the air and on stage.
 But most important we have shared the wonderful experience of being able to entertain.
 And no one deserves to be entertained more than our troops overseas.
 We are so proud of you all.”